zpl-c/librg/README.md

 ```

-Now when you write data on the server, you just read it back on the client in the same order as it was written.
+Now, when you write data on the server, you just read it back on the client in the same order as it was written.
 That's it, you have a server streamed sync!

 #### Messages

-After you syncronized your clients with your server state, you want to trigger some actions/commands on the server, so it could become interactive.
+Considering you've already synced your server and clients after reading the previous section, you might want to trigger some actions/commands on the server, so it could become interactive.
-And the way you can do it is quite simple, it is similar to events you are familar already, so it should be an easy task:
+And the way you can do it is quite simple, it is similar to events you are familiar already, so it should be an easy task:

 ```c
 /* server side */